 The third option?
 The middle range

-If you can't afford a Miele or ISE10 washing machine, but you don't want a "cheap" washing machine then the middle ground is a good place to try.
+If you can't afford a Miele but you don't want a "cheap" washing machine then the middle ground is a good place to try.
 Here you can find a reasonable amount of features and a relatively "decent" washing machine.
-This section is represented by companies such as AEG, Bosh, and the John Lewis brand washing machines which come with 3 year warranties.
+This section is represented by brands such as Siemens, Neff, Electrolux and cheaper still are brands like AEG, Bosh, and the John Lewis brand washing machines which come with 3 year warranties.

 For more information on the best and worst washing machines see - My buying washing machines articles or check out Which? reviews and Best Buys